You are here:

 Congressional District: At Large

-The remedial design is underway for operable unit 1 (OU1), addressing surface contamination including three open pits, heap leach pad material, and other mine wastes around the site.
-Design completion is anticipated in late summer 2014.
-An explanation of significant differences (ESD) is also planned.
-The ESD will document changes from the remedy described in the OU1 Record of Decision (ROD), which was determined in the design process to be necessary to facilitate long term operations of the site and maintain protectiveness.
-Remedial action (RA) construction for OU1 will follow the completion of the design; however, the schedule and time to completion of the remedy will be dependent on the availability federal funding.
-Settlement money from responsible parties will be utilized first; however, federal funding will be required to complete the project.
-OU1 RA construction is anticipated to take eight to ten field seasons to complete.
+The remedial design for operable unit 1 (OU1) has been completed, addressing surface contamination including three open pits, heap leach pad material, and other mine wastes around the site.
+An Explanation of Significant Differences (ESD) for OU1 was issued in September 2014.
+The ESD documents changes from the remedy described in the OU1 Record of Decision (ROD), which were determined in the design process to be necessary to further reduce the amount of acid rock drainage (water contaminated with metals and acidity) that is generated at the site.
+Additional consolidation and covering of acid-generating mine waste materials at the site will result in less acid rock drainage generation, which is caused when rain and snow melt come into contact with the acid-generating mine waste.
+These measures will facilitate long-term operations of the site and maintain protectiveness.
+Remedial action (RA) construction planning for OU1 will occur in 2015 with the bulk of construction work beginning in 2016.
+The OU1 RA construction is anticipated to take eight to ten field seasons to complete.
+However, the exact schedule and time to completion of the remedy will be dependent on the availability federal funding.
+Settlement money from responsible parties will be utilized first.
+Federal funding will be required to complete the project.

 Interim remedy water treatment activities continue at the site.
 In 2013 over 118 million gallons of acid mine drainage water were collected from various seeps and sources around the site, treated for metals removal, and discharged to Strawberry Creek.
 Acid mine drainage water collection and treatment will continue through the OU1 RA construction to protect aquatic life in the streams and downstream water users.